fcandalija/test1/README.md

 2.  **com.example.TimeMachine.isPast**

-    Implements this method to pass the test.
+    Implements this method to make the test pass.
 You may need to modify the test code.

 3.  **com.example.Decision#decide**